 Preventing flareups is the goal of treating rosacea since you can't cure it, and it's harder to treat a flare-up once it happens.

 I have found that my diet has a strong influence on my skin condition.
-The well-known triggers, like spicy food, hot food, and red wine, are not really my triggers.
-Instead, for me, it's wheat, or gluten, and sugar.
-I rarely eat bread, and I switched to rice pasta.
+The well-known triggers I always read about, like spicy food, hot food, and red wine, are not really my triggers.
+Instead, for me, it's SUGAR, which should not be a surprise because it's so pro-inflammatory.

 Some people will say not to worry about it, but when you have a red patch on your face, how could you ignore that?
 Or the constant red bumpiness between my eyebrows?
 Pay attention to what seems to make it worse, and then have a trial period where you avoid whatever it is.
 Preventing flareups will be a life-long effort, but it can get easier if you figure out what causes your problem.